PyGreSQL/PyGreSQL/docs/contents/pg/connection.rst

 an effective way to pass arbitrary or unknown data without worrying about SQL injection or syntax errors.

+If you don't pass any parameters, the command string can also include multiple SQL commands (separated by semicolons).
+You will only get the return value for the last command in this case.

 When the database could not process the query, a :exc:`pg.ProgrammingError` or a :exc:`pg.InternalError` is raised.
 You can check the ``SQLSTATE`` error code of this error by reading its :attr:`sqlstate` attribute.